olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

   problem surface is 2D or 3D, setup your grid accordingly.
 In our case for vector add, we are just adding two 1D vectors, so a 1D grid is appropriate here.

-* dim3(blockSize) - this passes a 3d grid defining the total number of threads in a single block.
-In our example we have 1024 threads in a block (remember that a block is different from a wavefront).
+* dim3(blockSize) - this defines the total number of threads in a single block, using up to three dimensions.
+In our example we have 1024 threads in a block (remember that a block is different from a wavefront) along just one dimension.
 Similar to gridSize, using more than one dimension allows us to use `threadIdx.y` and `'threadIdx.z` as well to identify the current thread.
-* 0 `size_t dynamicShared`  - Amount of additional shared memory to allocate when launching the kernel
+* 0 (type: `size_t`)  - Amount of additional shared memory to allocate in the GPU when launching the kernel

 * 0 `hipStream_t` - The stream where the kernel should execute.
 A value of 0 corresponds
   to the NULL stream.
 Streams allow separation of concerns.
-(TODO: elaborate on what streams are supposed to do).
-(TODO: what is hiplaunchkernelggl, provide more info. what does the ggl stand for?)
+Streams also allow you to overlap different kernel launches or copies between host and device, instead of doing them one at a time.
+This increases our concurrency and could allow us to overlap a kernel launch in one stream while data copy is happening in another stream.
+We will cover streams in a different tutorial.
+[Here is a brief explanation of how streams work in Cuda](https://leimao.github.io/blog/CUDA-Stream/).

 ```